sandboxie-plus/sandboxie-docs/docs/Content/PromptForFileMigration.md

    PromptForFileMigration=n
 ```

-Specifying _n_ indicates sandbox will not prompt user for file migration(the access will be read only).
+Specifying _n_ indicates sandbox will not prompt user for file migration (the access will be read-only).

 Related Sandboxie Plus setting: Sandbox Options > File Options > File Migration > Prompt user for large file migration